bobbielf2/bobbielf2.github.io/source/_posts/2017-04-11-preserve-the-table-of-contents-when-converting-a-book-from-djvu-to-pdf.markdown

 It is a fun exercise to work out the correspondence of the two formats.

-**Note:** I have written a python program to automatically convert the Djvu SEXPR `bmarks.out` into the PDF metadata form `bmarks2.txt`
+**Note:** I have written a python program to automatically convert the Djvu SEXPR `bmarks.out` into the PDF metadata form and output as `bmarks2.txt`

 {% include_code Convert Djvu outline into PDF metadata bmarkDjvu2pdf.py %}